mnfst/manifest/packages/core/manifest/src/yml-to-typeorm/README.md

-# YML folder
+# YML to TypeORM

-This folder includes everything related to YML and the conversion of YML to TS/JS.
+This folder includes everything related to the conversion from YML to TypeORM entities.
+It includes validation.

 ## Index.ts